WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Troubleshooting/index.md

 It is important to ensure that Windows computers have the correct driver installed.

-Scott Hanselman has written a good [blog post](https://www.hanselman.com/blog/HowToFixDfuutilSTMWinUSBZadigBootloadersAndOtherFirmwareFlashingIssuesOnWindows.aspx) about how to check this and ensure that the correct driver in installed.
+Scott Hanselman has written a good [blog post](https://www.hanselman.com/blog/HowToFixDfuutilSTMWinUSBZadigBootloadersAndOtherFirmwareFlashingIssuesOnWindows.aspx) about how to check this and ensure that the correct driver is installed.

 ## Deploying from a Virtual Machine